SharkiCS/Cheat-Sheet-Cybersecurity-eJPT-Certificate/README.md

 # About this Cheat Sheet.
-(For begginers)
+(For beginners)
-I made this Cheat Sheet with no other purpose than help myself in my own learning way.
-Since I'm not able to remember all these commands or practices, I've resorted to make this file so I can make faster searchs according to my needs.
-This is a begginer Cheat Sheet, the level corresponds approximately to the eLearnSecurity Junior Penetration Tester Certificate.
+I made this Cheat Sheet with no other purpose than to help myself in my own learning way.
+Since I'm not able to remember all these commands or practices, I've resorted to making this file so I can make faster searchs according to my needs.
+This is a beginner Cheat Sheet and the level corresponds approximately to the eLearnSecurity Junior Penetration Tester Certificate.

 ## Networking.